You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Zingaro Nature Reserve

-To step away from civilization and embrace Sicily’s picturesque coastline, you need to take a day trip from Palermo to Zingaro Nature Reserve.
-The protected, 7 km, coastal strip boasts rugged cliffs, hidden coves, and an abundance of native flora and fauna.
-As you hike along its well-marked trails, be prepared to be mesmerized by the unspoiled beauty of this pristine wilderness.
+The protected, 7 km, coastal strip has rugged cliffs, hidden coves, and an abundance of native flora and fauna.
+As you hike along its well-marked trails, be prepared to be blown away by the unspoiled beauty of this pristine wilderness.

 There are two entrances to Zingaro; the north entrance is 12 km from San Vito Lo Capo and the south entrance is only 1 km away from Scopello.